 The combination of a balanced diet, rest and a progressive scientific weight training regimen that targets the lower body is the quickest route to stronger and more powerful leg muscles.
-The following foods are great components of a diet meant to build the body's lower half.
+The following foods for leg muscles are great components of a diet meant to build the body's lower half.

 An Ideal Mix